cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Deployments

 While BOSH Stemcells and Releases are static components, we say that they are bound together into a Deployment by what we call a Deployment Manifest.
-In the Deployment Manifest you declare pools of VMs, which networks they live on, which Jobs (service components) from the Release you want to activate.
-Job configuration specify life cycle parameters, the number instances of a Job, as well as network and storage requirements.
-In the Deployment Manifest you can also specify properties at various levels used to paramaterize configuration templates contained in the Release.
+In the Deployment Manifest, you declare pools of VMs, which networks they live on, and which Jobs (service components) from the Release you want to activate.
+Job configurations specify life cycle parameters, the number of instances of a Job, and network and storage requirements.
+Furthermore, the Deployment Manifest allows you to specify properties used to parameterize configuration templates contained in the Release.

-Using the BOSH CLI you specify a Deployment Manifest and perform a Deploy operation (+bosh deploy+), which will take this specification and go out to your cluster and either create or update resources in accordance to the specification.
+Using the BOSH CLI, you specify a Deployment Manifest and perform a Deploy operation (+bosh deploy+), which creates or updates resources on your cluster according to your specifications.

 ## Blobstore